 Copper electroforming on stone using an agate slice

 This project shows you how to copper electroform on stone using a slice of agate as an example.
-This is demonstrated using our Conductive Paint, which can be used for electroforming on a wide range of non-conductive surfaces.
+This is demonstrated using our Conductive Paint (UK and EU only), which can be used for electroforming on a wide range of non-conductive surfaces.

-The second factor that makes it a quicker option is that it becomes touch dry in 4-6 minutes and fully cured by 1hr at 60 degrees centigrade.
+As well as this, it becomes touch dry in 15 minutes and is fully cured by 8hr at room temperature and 1 hour at 60 degrees centigrade.

 Stage 1.
 Surface preparation for electroforming